Pamblam/jSQL/README.md

 When you've made changes or additions to the database, call [`jSQL.persist()`](https://github.com/Pamblam/jSQL/wiki/Persistence-Management#jsqlpersist) to commit your changes.

-For more information and to read about other query types, see the [jSQL Documentation](https://github.com/Pamblam/jSQL/wiki#jsql-docs).
+For more information and to read about other update, delete and other operations, see the [jSQL Wiki](https://github.com/Pamblam/jSQL/wiki#jsql-docs).

 <hr>